 Fast forward to late 2017 when I get a call from a recruiter working on behalf of MediaMath.
 While MediaMath checked most my boxes, one was still unclear: what’s the team like?
 How did they operate, and what kind of work environment would I expect from them?
 The answers to these questions came surprisingly fast.

 Over the course of several weeks, I interviewed both in person and over the phone with many people at MediaMath.
 Everyone I met were really friendly but at the same time they didn’t mince words.
 There was a common trait among them, a drive.
 They knew what they wanted, and more importantly, they knew what they needed help with.
 And while they didn’t always have answers to my questions, they were always open and humble.
-And boy, do they moved fast.
-Soon enough, and in the midst of the holiday season I had a verbal offer, which I gladly accepted.
+And boy, do they move fast.
+Soon enough, and in the midst of the holiday season, I had a verbal offer, which I gladly accepted.

 So, to answer your question.
 Why did I join MediaMath?
 The quick answer: its people.